storyblok/storyblok-vue/README.md

 ## Rendering Rich Text

-You can render rich-text fields by using the `StoryblokRichText` component:
+You can render rich text fields by using the `StoryblokRichText` component:

 ```html
 <script setup>